X

 Lifestyle and home remedies

-Several lifestyle changes may help relieve discomfort and promote healing of an anal fissure, as well as prevent recurrences.
+Several lifestyle changes may help relieve discomfort and promote healing of an anal fissure, as well as prevent one from coming back.
 Changes include:

 • Adding fiber to your diet.
 Eating about 25 to 35 grams of fiber a day can help keep stools soft and improve fissure healing.
 Fiber-rich foods include fruits, vegetables, nuts and whole grains.
 You also can take a fiber supplement.
 Adding fiber may cause gas and bloating, so increase your intake gradually.